Rahmerh/kafka-integration-examples/README.md

 I personally recommend [kaskade](https://github.com/sauljabin/kaskade) as an awesome TUI to view your kafka topics.
 Configuration file is included.
 Install the tool (see link for instructions) and run this command in the root of this repo: `kaskade kaskade.yml`

+### Resto

+I recommend using [resto](https://github.com/abdfnx/resto) for making simple http requests from the command line.
+It's fast, easy to use and perfect for storing sample requests in your repository.
+Of course curl works just as well, but resto provides a nice UI.

 ### Redisinsight setup

 A few small steps are needed to setup redisinsights: